> OUTBREAK STATUS

 Tested positiveSunday May 18

-Condition at departureBarely able to stand • transported in sealed isolation pod
+Condition at admissionBarely able to stand • transported in sealed isolation pod • "very weak" on arrival

 WifeDr.
-Rebekah Stafford, 38 — treated same patient • Germany • asymptomatic
+Rebekah Stafford, 38 — never contracted Ebola • discharged Jun 7

-Children4 young children — Germany with mother • asymptomatic
+Children4 young children — never contracted Ebola • discharged Jun 7

 Dr. Patrick LaRochelle, 46Exposed via 2nd patient • Bulovka Hospital, Prague • asymptomatic